MaritKraijenoord/MLCourse-LU-Lab1/README.md

 	Note that you might be asked for authentication if so consult the GitHub help pages and follow the instructions there.

-* You can do the assignment on your own computer via a jupyter notebook, or use Google Colab.
+* You can do the assignment on your own computer via a jupyter notebook.
     1. To run it **locally**, make sure that you have Python 3.6 or higher installed.
 Try running `jupyter notebook` from the command line.

-       * If it works, open `Lab1.ipynb` and continue with the explanations and tasks there.
+       * If it works, open `MLCourse_Lab1.ipynb` and continue with the explanations and tasks there.

         * If that doesn't work, you first have to install Jupyter notebook.
-You may also have to install other packages: `numpy`, `pandas`, `matplotlib` and `pytest`.
+You may also have to install other packages: `numpy`, `pandas`, `matplotlib`.
 You can do this either via pip or anaconda.
-    2. To use **Google Colab**, upload `Lab1.ipynb` and proceed with the notebook from there.

-If you have difficulty installing a needed package, we recommend either asking for help or switching to Colab.
-In Colab, to install a package, you can run a cell with the command:
+If you have difficulty installing a needed package, feel free to ask the TAs for help during the workgroup sessions.

-`!pip install (name of package)`

-The `!` will send the command out of the notebook, to the command line of Google Colab.